After Franklin Roosevelt, only four presidents had even a limited grasp of a foreign language.

 Obama lived in Jakarta and reportedly was able to exchange greetings and “pleasantries” in “fluent Indonesian” with Indonesia’s then-president and others.
 However, during his 2008 presidential campaign, he indicated that he considered himself monolingual.

 Lost in Trumpslation: French translators struggling to keep up with his unique vocabulary.

-As Trump’s inauguration speech went out across the world, many people were not happy.
+As Trump’s inauguration speech went out across the world in 2016, many people were not happy.
 Among them were French translators.
 Read more about here.

 Mandarin was the secret language of Herbert Hoover and his wife Lou Hoover in the White House.